madprops/airc/README.md

 Then start the bot with `node bot.js skeletor`.

-Of course you can name the files anything.
+Of course, you can name the files anything.

 Each `json` file inside `/configs` is a bot.

 Bots have to be started and stopped manually by you.

-Each bot is started individually with their own process.
+Each bot is started individually with its own process.

-When you modify configs through commands the files gets updated automatically.
+When you modify configs through commands the files get updated automatically.

 ---